Greater Flamingos of Sicily, Italy

 Environmental issues surrounding the Flamingos

-Frustrations and positives behind photographing in wetlands
+Frustrations and positives behind photographing birds in wetlands

 Of course, how you can commission a Greater Flamingo image.